reymoldspeteros-png/Building-a-Custom-Image-Classifier-with-TensorFlow-Using-Personal-Image-Datasets-from-Google-Drive/README.md

 ---

-# 📊 Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment
+## 📊 Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment

-## 🎯 Learning Outcomes
+### 🎯 Learning Outcomes

-By the end of this activity, students will be able to:

 1. **Visualize training and validation performance using graphs.**
 *I learned how to plot training and validation accuracy and loss graphs, which help me understand how the model is learning over time.*